Skip to content

 Node Type Purpose

-PostgreSQL Database operations for coaches, youth profiles, sessions, and messages
+Postgres Database operations for coaches, youth profiles, sessions, and bottlenecks

 If Conditional logic for routing and validation